LarryChenCode/LoanAndCreditCard_ETL_Capstone/README.md

 This project involves the following steps:
 1. Preprocessing of datasets (Loan Application and Credit Card).
-2. Data extraction, transformation, and loading using Python (Pandas, advanced modules like Matplotlib), SQL, and Apache Spark (Spark Core, Spark SQL).
+2. Data extraction, transformation, and loading using Python (Pandas, advanced modules like Matplotlib, Seaborn, FPDF), SQL, and PySpark.
 3. Creating a console-based application for data management and visualization.
 4. Developing visualizations and analytics using Python libraries.